-Subject to certain limitations, "qualified dividend income" received by a noncorporate US Holder in tax years beginning on or before December 31, 2012 will be subject to tax at a reduced maximum tax rate of 15%.
+Subject to certain limitations, "qualified dividend income" received by a noncorporate US Holder in tax years beginning on or after January 1, 2013 will be subject to tax at a reduced maximum tax rate of 15%, with a 20% rate applying only to income which would fall into the highest 39.6% tax bracket.
 Distributions taxable as dividends paid on the ordinary shares should qualify for the 15% rate provided that either: (i) we are entitled to benefits under the income tax treaty between the United States and Ireland (the "Treaty") or (ii) the ADSs are readily tradable on an established securities market in the US and certain other requirements are met.
 We believe that we are entitled to benefits under the Treaty and that the ADSs currently are readily tradable on an established securities market in the US.
 However, no assurance can be given that the ordinary shares will remain readily tradable.
 The rate reduction does not apply unless certain holding period requirements are satisfied.
 With respect to the ADSs, the US Holder must have held such ADSs for at least 61 days during the 121-day period beginning 60 days before the ex-dividend date.
 The rate reduction also does not apply to dividends received from passive foreign investment companies, see discussion below, or in respect of certain hedged positions or in certain other situations.
 The legislation enacting the reduced tax rate contains special rules for computing the foreign tax credit limitation of a taxpayer who receives dividends subject to the reduced tax rate.
 US Holders of Trinity Biotech ADSs should consult their own tax advisors regarding the effect of these rules in their particular circumstances.